permutationlock/zimpl/README.md

     };
 }

-// Functions to construct virtual 'Reader' interface implementations const makeReader = makeVIfc(Reader, .Direct);
+// Function to construct a virtual 'Reader' interface implementation const makeReader = makeVIfc(Reader);
-const makeReaderI = makeVIfc(Reader, .Indirect);

 // A collection of functions using virtual 'Reader' interfaces pub const vio = struct {